timswims/ESK/README.md

 5. If installing on a Microsoft Windows host, run the following *omcli* commands to verify that the gateway was successfully deployed:

-    *<AGENT_BASE_DIRECTORY>/agent_inst/bin/omcli.bat status agent* - Run this command to display a list of properties for the newly installed gateway.
+    *<AGENT_BASE_DIRECTORY>\agent_inst\bin\omcli.bat status agent* - Run this command to display a list of properties for the newly installed gateway.
 Check if the last successful upload and last attempted upload values (date and time) are the same.

-    *<AGENT_BASE_DIRECTORY>/agent_inst/bin/omcli.bat status agent connectivity* - Run this command to verify that there are no significant connectivity issues with connections associated with the gateway and Oracle Management Cloud.
+    *<AGENT_BASE_DIRECTORY>\agent_inst\bin\omcli.bat status agent connectivity* - Run this command to verify that there are no significant connectivity issues with connections associated with the gateway and Oracle Management Cloud.

 The following screenshot shows one of the verification steps as it would appear on a Linux host: